Ainsty

 The Ainsty or the Ainsty of York was a historic district of Yorkshire, England, west of the city of York.
 Originally a wapentake or subdivision of the West Riding of Yorkshire it later had a unique status as a rural area controlled by the corporation of the city.

 Geography

 The Ainsty covered an area to the west of York, bounded by three rivers: the Nidd to the north; the Ouse to the east and the Wharfe to the south.
 The Ainsty was unique among the wapentakes of Yorkshire in that it was not formally included in any Ridings from 1449 until 1836.

+Much of the Ainsty consists of floodplain intersected by streams (e.g. Dam Dike, Healaugh Beck, Sike Beck, The Foss) and man-made drainage channels (e.g. Moor Drain).
+Being low-lying and surrounded by rivers, in mediaeval times it was fenny and prone to flooding, particularly in winter.
+As a result, villages tend to occupy slight rises, and the settlements of the Ainsty are dispersed with some areas, such as Marston Moor, almost completely devoid of buildings.

-The Ainsty is now divided between the City of York, the Borough of Harrogate and Selby District, all in North Yorkshire.
+The Ainsty is now divided between the City of York and the counties of North Yorkshire and West Yorkshire.